 Most international schools are now open to Indonesian and foreign nationals.
 Though the costs are high, the education is highly superior to the Indonesian school system.
 Foreign children can also attend Indonesian schools, if their parents so choose.

-Since foreigners aren't allowed to own homes in Indonesia, if the couple plans to buy a house, it will have to be solely in the name of the wife, and/or her family members.
-It may be impossible to borrow money from a bank to purchase a home as the bank will recognize that ownership of the husband. s half of the home will revert to the Indonesian government in the case of a default on the loan.
+Since foreigners aren't allowed to own homes in Indonesia, if the couple plans to buy a house, it will have to be solely in the name of the Indonesian spouse, and/or his/her family members.
+It may be impossible to borrow money from a bank to purchase a home as the bank will recognize that ownership of the foreign spouse's half of the home will revert to the Indonesian government in the case of a default on the loan.

-There have been newspaper articles detailing announcements made by the government that foreigners may now purchase apartments.
-In fact, to this day, there are no regulations which clearly allow foreign ownership of apartments, though rumors abound that these regulations are forthcoming.
-Currently, the only way a purchase of an apartment can be arranged is if you have a contract with the developer saying that title for the apartment stays in the developer's name until such time as the laws are changed so that the ownership of the apartment can be in the foreigner's name.
+Foreigners can purchase high rise apartments or homes in real estate developments.
+The purchase is based on a contract with the developer saying that title for the apartment stays in the developer's name until such time as the laws are changed so that the ownership of the apartment can be in the foreigner's name.
 Needless to say, seriously consider whether or not you can trust the developer to honor the contract.

 Visa Status for Foreign Wives

-The Indonesian husband can easily apply for his wife to obtain KITAS (or KITAP if you've been married more than 2 years) for her with the status 'ikut suami', accompanying the husband.
+The Indonesian husband can easily apply for his wife to obtain ITAS (or ITAP if you've been married more than 2 years) for her with the status 'ikut suami', accompanying the husband.
 The assumption of the Indonesian government has been that these foreign women are housewives, at home raising the children and not in the job market.
-The foreign wife is allowed to reside in Indonesia under this status, but not allowed to work [note this may changed under the 2011 immigration law, once the relevant regulations are passed].
+The foreign wife is allowed to reside in Indonesia under this status, but not allowed to work.
 The basis for this sponsorship is the marriage certificate.
-Besides that, you need a letter of sponsorship from your husband, your passport, your husband's ID card and his family card (kartu keluarga).
+Besides that, you need a letter of sponsorship from your husband, your passport, your husband's ID card and his family card (Kartu Keluarga).

 If a foreign wife of an Indonesian is on an ikut suami status and wants to leave Indonesia, she must have a letter stating that her husband has given his permission for her to depart.
 This letter is needed in order to apply for an exit/reentry permit at the immigration office.
 This regulation is a formality, but can cause difficulties in the case of a separation, divorce or an attempt to spirit children out of the country.